chinapedia/wikipedia.abstract.en/Page/Speciation.md

 Artificial speciation

-Indian_Bison_(Gaur)_1_by_N._A._Naseer.jpg (Indian bison) can interbreed with domestic cattle.]]
-Drosophila_pseudoobscura-Male.png'']] New species have been created by animal husbandry, but the dates and methods of the initiation of such species are not clear.
+(Indian bison) can interbreed with domestic cattle.]] '']] New species have been created by animal husbandry, but the dates and methods of the initiation of such species are not clear.
 Often, the domestic counterpart of the wild ancestor can still interbreed and produce fertile offspring as in the case of domestic cattle, that can be considered the same species as several varieties of wild ox, gaur, yak, etc., or domestic sheep that can interbreed with the mouflon.[73][74]

 The best-documented creations of new species in the laboratory were performed in the late 1980s.
 William R. Rice and George W. Salt bred _Drosophila melanogaster_ fruit flies using a maze with three different choices of habitat such as light/dark and wet/dry.
 Each generation was placed into the maze, and the groups of flies that came out of two of the eight exits were set apart to breed with each other in their respective groups.
 After thirty-five generations, the two groups and their offspring were isolated reproductively because of their strong habitat preferences: they mated only within the areas they preferred, and so did not mate with flies that preferred the other areas.[75]
 The history of such attempts is described by Rice and Elen E. Hostert (1993).[76][77]
 Diane Dodd used a laboratory experiment to show how reproductive isolation can develop in _Drosophila pseudoobscura_ fruit flies after several generations by placing them in different media, starch- and maltose-based media.[78]

-File:Drosophila speciation experiment.svg

 Dodd's experiment has been easy for many others to replicate, including with other kinds of fruit flies and foods.[79]
 Research in 2005 has shown that this rapid evolution of reproductive isolation may in fact be a relic of infection by _Wolbachia_ bacteria.[80]